youwe-tutorials/IELTS/Academic/Reading/1/Section_3.md

 D Applying statistical techniques in data collection

-40. What’s the implication of phenology for ordinary people?
+Q 40.
+What’s the implication of phenology for ordinary people?

 A It empowers the public.